-After your dog has successfully mated and has become pregnant, mucus will start accumulating by the cervix.
-At some point, this mucus will thicken and seal over the cervix tightly, forming what is called "the mucus plug."
+After your dog has successfully mated and become pregnant, mucus will start accumulating by the cervix.
+At some point, this mucus will thicken and seal over the cervix tightly, forming what is called "the mucus plug".
 What's the purpose of the mucus plug during a dog's pregnancy?
-It's main purpose is to block the entry of bacteria so to protect the developing fetuses from potentially life threatening infections.
+Its main purpose is to block the entry of bacteria so as to protect the developing fetuses from potentially life threatening infections.
 The mucus plug has been known to also contain a variety of antimicrobial agents.

 The mucus plug may present as a continuous discharge, or, as the name implies, it may resemble a dried up plug as seen in this picture.
-Many dog owners never get to really see the release of the mucus plug though as the clear discharge is promptly licked by the dog, removing any traces of it.
-However, for those who are lucky enough to witness its presence, high hopes of a close delivery of puppies starts crossing their mind.
+Many dog owners never get to really see the release of the mucus plug, as the clear discharge is promptly licked by the dog, removing any trace of it.
+However, for those who are lucky enough to witness its presence, high hopes of an impending delivery of puppies start crossing their mind.
 After all, the release of the mucus plug is a sure sign that the dog's cervix has dilated to get ready for giving birth, so the next question is "how long after a dog's mucus plug is expelled will my dog be in labor?"

 So when will my dog give birth after noticing the release of the mucus plug?
 "It can be hours to days," says veterinarian Dr. Krista Magnifico.
 Some breeders report their dogs' mucus plug being expelled up to a week before labor starts, with an average of about four to five days, but then others report birth taking place within a few hours after they notice a mucus plug released all at once in a big clump or the presence of a "blood show."
 The blood in this case derives from small blood vessels breaking and releasing blood when the cervix begins to dilate.